RobDWaller/psr-jwt/README.md

 The `secret` is the string required to hash the JSON Web Token signature.

 The `tokenKey` is the key required to retrieve the JSON Web Token from a cookie, query parameter or the request body.
-By default though the library looks for tokens in bearer field of the authorization header.
+By default though the library looks for tokens in the bearer field of the authorization header.

-The `body` is the body content you would like to be returned in the response if authentication fails.
+The `body` is the body content you would like to return in the response if authentication fails.

 ### Slim PHP 3.0 Example Implementation